 Bring some air freshener, because some of these are real stinkers.

-Behold The Worst Dress Shoe Brands Of 2020
+Behold The Worst Dress Shoe Brands

 So before we get to the actual list it is worth writing a small disclaimer.
 Most (if not all) of the shoes make this list due to the quality/value ratio.
 Essentially what you pay and what you get.
 The materials are simply inferior and they will not last long.
 You can do so much better with your money and some of them have really atrocious designs.